Stierliz/SpringBootOlympicAthletes/README.md

 Web based application with the CRUD functionality.
 Database consist of data on all Olympic athletes from the 1896 Olympics through Rio 2016.

-# Features That Was Used!
+# Features That Are Used!

   - Java EE
   - Spring Boot